Vector35/Sidekick-public/docs/guide/function_naming.md

 To name the current function using this method, perform the following actions:

-- Select `Suggest Function Name` from the hamburger menu in the Sidekick Suggestions sidebar
+- Select `Suggest Function Name` from the hamburger menu in the Sidekick Suggestions sidebar, or select `Suggest Function Name for Current Function` from the `Plugins->Sidekick` main menu
 - Right-click on the suggestion for function name and select `Apply`

 ## Request for General Suggestion Types